csevere/writeit2.0/README.md

 </p>

 ### User Login
-Users who have registered and provided information such as their twitter handle,occupation, and location can sign in and start writing and engaging.
+Users who have registered and provided information such as their twitter handle, occupation, and location can sign in and start writing and engaging.

 <p align='center'>
   <img src="public/login.png">